raspberrypilearning/blockscad-coder-keyring/en/step_6.md

 --- hints ---
 --- hint ---
-This time you will need to tranlate the "o" in the X and Y directions.
+This time you will need to translate the "o" in the X and Y directions.
 --- /hint ---
 --- /hints ---